ift-gftc/doc.gftc/source/extensions/object-event.md

 `<gdst:certificationList></gdst:certificationList>`

-## Existance of Human Welfare Policy
+## Existence of Human Welfare Policy
 Indicator of human welfare policies in place on a vessel/trip, answering the question "What kind of human welfare, labor, or anti-slavery policy was in place on this vessel/trip?"
 If internal policy subject to 3rd party audit, select '3P Audit'.

 `<gdst:humanWelfarePolicy></gdst:humanWelfarePolicy>`